The Seven Day Solo Meal Planner on Google Sheets.

 Before reusing your planner each week:

-- Highlight and clear text fields for reuse.
+- Clear text fields for reuse.

-- Individually uncheck (or highlight, delete and reinsert groups of) check boxes for reuse.
+- Individually uncheck check boxes for reuse.

 Love planning on paper?